SekiroRong/KAN-AutoEncoder/README.md

 This repo is heavily based on [Blealtan's implement of KAN](https://github.com/Blealtan/efficient-kan).
 The original implementation of KAN is available [here](https://github.com/KindXiaoming/pykan).

 ## Motivation
-Intuitivelt, KAN seems a natural representation of 1-dimensional signals, especialy of audio signals which can be decomposed into sinusoidal signals.
+Intuitively, KAN seems a natural representation of 1-dimensional signals, especialy of audio signals which can be decomposed into sinusoidal signals.
-Thus, this repo is created to investigate the potential of KAN to represent the sinusoidal signal.
+Thus, this repo is created to investigate the potential of KAN to represent the sinusoidal signals.

 ## How to use
 Here I create two Juypter notebooks, one for [KAN-based AutoEncoder](https://github.com/SekiroRong/KAN-AutoEncoder/blob/main/KAE.ipynb) and another for [MLP-based AutoEncoder](https://github.com/SekiroRong/KAN-AutoEncoder/blob/main/MAE.ipynb).